elasticpath/elasticpath-dev/docs/composer/integration-hub/store-management/catalogs-migration.md

     - Client ID
     - Client Secret

 7. Enter a value for the **Secret Phrase**.
 This is required when you want to manually trigger the migration.
-For example, {"secret": "This is my answer to the secret phrase."}.
+For example, \{"secret": "This is my answer to the secret phrase."}.

 ## Configuring Legacy to Product Experience Manager Migration Tool

-Once you have completed the [Prerequistes](#prequisites), you are ready to configure the Legacy to Product Expereince Manager Migration tool:
+Once you have completed the [Prerequisites](#prequisites), you are ready to configure the Legacy to Product Experience Manager Migration tool:

 1. In Commerce Manager, under **COMPOSER**, click **Integrations Hub**.
 2. Under **Store Management & Configuration**, click **Legacy to Product Experience Manager Catalog Migration**.